-Congress enacted the Worker Adjustment and Retraining Act to require workers to receive 60-days advance notice when they are facing mass layoffs.
+Congress enacted the Worker Adjustment and Retraining Act to require employers to provide 60 days of advance notice before mass layoffs.
 This is an essential protection for workers, families and communities that enables state and local governments to help laid-off employees find new jobs, and gives workers time to retrain, apply for new jobs, and adjust their financial circumstances before losing income.
 However, Congress’s intent to protect workers through the WARN Act has been under attack in the courts.

 In March 2020, U.S. Well Services laid off many of its employees without providing any notice.
 Workers brought suit, but a district court accepted the company’s flawed legal position that, because of COVID-19, the “natural disaster” exception to the WARN act applied, thereby relieving U.S. Well Services of its obligation to provide any advance notice.
 The workers appealed the court’s decision to the Fifth Circuit.